ljubicicrobert/SSIMS/README.md

 Users can also set a ground sampling distance (GSD, in px/m) to rescale the image and help with the postprocessing - use this feature carefully as it will always introduce additional errors/noise in the transformaed images. **It's best to keep this ratio as close as possible to the original GSD!**

+Use **Measure** button to check in-image distances and to compare them with measured data in order to optimize GSD value.

 ### Acknowledgements